 Sunflex SVG Heritage sliding doors

-Our recommendation when looking at this door style is to consider the Sunflex SVG20, 20mm mullion or SVG30, 30mm mullion.
+When looking at this door style, we recommend considering the Sunflex SVG20, 20mm mullion or SVG30, 30mm mullion.
 By far their best feature is the desirable slim central section but without the heavy projection of the Cortizo product.
 The same sightline face on but without the bulk viewed at an angle from inside.
 The other fantastic feature of Sunflex sliding doors is how the doors open and stack flush, whereas most other sliding doors open fully in a staggered panel design.

 Even better with the Sunflex door is how, subject to the design, the sliding panels stack fully flush when the doors are open.